TES5Edit/fopdoc/README.md

 The most complete open-source implementation of plugin parsers for these games is [TES5Edit](https://github.com/TES5Edit/TES5Edit), written in Delphi.
 The information on the file formats contained within its parsing code has been adapted into a reasonably generic format that programmers should be able to interpret regardless of their preferred language, similar to how it is presented by [UESP.net](http://www.uesp.net/wiki/Tes5Mod:Mod_File_Format).

-This documentation was written to reflect the TES5Edit source code on 2 June 2014.
+This documentation was originally written to reflect the TES5Edit source code on 2 June 2014.